Jay-Adjei/portfolio_3.0/README.md

 - **Be Respectful:** When reviewing or discussing code, always be respectful and considerate of others.

 ### Need Help?
 If you're stuck or need guidance, feel free to [open an issue](https://github.com/GylanSalih/NextJS-Portify/issues/new) or start a discussion in the repository.
-We're here to help! 💬
+I'm here to help! 💬

-Thank you for your interest in contributing! 💖

 <!-- Changelog.md & Roadmap -->
 <h2 id="changelogmd--roadmap"><span style="display: inline-flex; align-items: center;"><img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Objects/Pushpin.png" alt="Pushpin" width="25" height="25" /> Changelog.md & Roadmap</span></h2>